5 Things You Should Know About Travel Insurance

 #3: Always Read the Fine Print

-If you’re doing a longer trip, like I’ve often done, getting the right travel insurance is definitely a matter of digging into the fine print of the deals various companies offer.
-This task is a necessary evil.
-For example, I wanted to get basic travel insurance coverage that continued for several years.
+For example, I wanted to get basic coverage that continued for several years.
 Some companies simply don’t do that, period.
 Others will insure you for up to one year, and then if you happen to return to your home country, you could start the insurance again.
-Others really suited my backpacking lifestyle.
-But it’s not easy to find them.
+Others really suited my backpacking lifestyle, but it’s not always easy to find them.

 You also need to be clear about what a policy is actually covering.
 Many won’t cover flight cancellation or missed flights if you take out the policy a week after you book your flights.
-Stolen or lost luggage policies might only cover items to a certain value, and may have limits for equipment like laptops or cameras, unless you specify the belongings beforehand.
-Or you might find a policy that’s named “comprehensive” but doesn’t include all the kinds of coverage that you’re after.
+Stolen or lost luggage policies might only cover items up to a certain value, and may have limits for equipment like laptops or cameras, unless you specify the belongings beforehand.
+Or you might find a policy that’s named “comprehensive” but doesn’t include the kinds of coverage that you’re after.

 #4: You Don’t Have to Buy the Insurance From the Travel Agent